ec-jrc/SMDRM/annotators/fires/README.md

 > If you would like to use it before the official release,
 > please contact [Valerio Lorini](mailto:valerio.lorini@ec.europa.eu?subject=[SMDRM]%20Fires%20Annotator%20Access).

-Docker service based on `Python:3.8-slim` image.
+Docker service based on [Python:3.8-slim-bullseye](https://github.com/docker-library/python/blob/9242c448c7e50d5671e53a393fc2c464683f35dd/3.8/bullseye/slim/Dockerfile) image.

 It uses Machine Learning models trained on text related to fire disasters to annotate new incoming texts.
 It requires `text` (the raw textual information to be annotated), and `annotations` (the placeholder list to store annotation results) fields to be able to compute an annotation.

-> :information_source: You can control the annotation batch size with the `ANNOTATION_BATCH_SIZE`
+> :information_source: the `ANNOTATION_BATCH_SIZE` environment variable updates the annotation batch size
-> environment variable in the Engine .env file.

 ## Requisites